 By Alex Lloyd Gross

 If Republican Leadership in the Pa.
 House of Representatives had it’s way, the minimum wage issue would not exist.
-This issue has polarized state politics and galvanized many constituents who are hoping for a raise yet the power the be do not want to negotiate.
+This issue has polarized state politics and galvanized many constituents who are hoping for a raise yet the powers that be, do not want to negotiate.
 In an exasperated Tweet last Week, Patty Kim (D-PA) said that the talks have stalled and he republicans don’t think there is enough time to come up with a number.
 The fact that People like Stan Saylor (R-PA) have held hostage the pay of the state’s most vulnerable workers is “pathetic”, say proponents of a minimum wage hike.The republicans have had over 1700 days to agree on a number.

 Saylor’s spokesman, John O’Brein said “We are not in favor of tying this to the budget.
 The governors proposal is way off, it’s not going to happen.”
 Governor Tom Wolf wants the wage to go up to $12.00 on July 1.
 The minimum wage in PA. is the same as it’s been in 10 years, $7.25/hr.
 Even some republicans like Gene Digiralamo are in favor of an increase.
 Gene represents Bucks County.
 “You tell me what’s going on, Tom Wolf wanted the wage togo up three years in a row. first to $10/hr then to $12/hr and now he wants $15/hr?
 What’s going on, what’s the deal?”
 O’Brein asked during an interview.